 Q: How far can an electric bike go?

 How far an electric bike can go depends on the battery capacity.
 Bikes that are under $500 have a range of about 15 miles, though there are some that can go as far as 45 miles on a single charge.
 An e-bike’s range depends on the battery size and whether the bike is providing all the power or pedal assistance.
 Keep in mind that most e-bikes have removable batteries, which means you can purchase an extra battery to increase its range.

-When choosing an electric bike under $500 it’s important to consider the range, portability, and motor assistance that the bike offers.
-With its 30-mile range, foldable design and light total weight, the Swagtron Swagcycle EB-5 is the best under- $500 e-bike on the market.
+When choosing one of the best electric bikes under $500 it’s important to consider the range, portability, and motor assistance that the bike offers.
+With its 30-mile range, foldable design, and light total weight, the Swagtron Swagcycle EB-5 is the best electric bike $500 e-bike on the market.
 Those looking for a full-size mountain bike should consider the Hyper Bicycles Electric Mountain Bike.